scala-steward/lucuma-jts/README.md

 Only one test has been included to fix a bug.
 Ideally more should be converted.
 They don't need to run on java but may need to be adjusted to work with the scala code

+## AWT
+A small awt package is also included but that is just a copy of the awt package as in the original java code It is only meant to be used on the JVM obviously